Neuroinformatics-Research-Group/MIND-Freesurfer/README.md

 - edit slurm, subjectlist, and python calls/arguments in mind_run_configuration.sh
 - make sure you have your real license.txt Freesurfer file (the one in this directory is a dummy file)
 - make sure you have a real subject_list.txt file with your subject EIDs (again, the one here is a dummy file that demonstrates how your subject EIDs should be stored in subject_list.txt).

+## Python version required
+Python 3.11.13

+### Set up your python environment in your scratch directory from which you will launch the .sh scripts

+$ cd rds/hpc-work/run_mind
+$ python3.11 -m venv .venv
+$ source .venv/bin/activate
+$ pip install -r requirements.txt

 ## Parcellations
 'aparc':                         'DK68'